RobinSchmidt/RS-MET/Libraries/RobsJuceModules/rosic/unfinished/sampler/Sampler.md

 Misc
 ----

 ### Acknowledgments

-I'm especially grateful to Niall McCallum (modeaudio.com) for funding the initial development of this engine.
-It will be used in one their upcoming products...
+I'm especially grateful to Niall McCallum (www.modeaudio.com) for funding the initial development of this engine.
+It will be used in one of their upcoming products...

 ### SFZ Resources